Implementing and doing Human Learning Systems

-Human Learning Systems (HLS) is a framework for innovation teams to lead, design and operate the transformation towards a responsive public sector.
-Applying HLS creates the right support to enable people to live well, whilst also reducing the resources that are needed to do this.
-It uses robust strength based methods and approaches, like the liberated method principles, to develop new ways of working.
-This engages with locality based communities, to be inherently collaborative and person led.
-Shifting our focus from independent services to place based locality working.
+Human Learning Systems (HLS) is a framework for innovation teams to lead, design and operate the transformation towards a relational public sector.
+Practicing HLS creates the right support to enable people to live well, whilst also reducing the resources that are needed to do this.

-Now, decades later, we know the outcome of austerity and designing individual services according to the principles of New Public Management.
-We understand far more about complexity and service design than we did then.
-And we can see what has happened to our services, communities and health:
+Today, we know the outcome of austerity and designing individual services according to the principles of New Public Management.
+We understand far more about complexity and designing services than we did 15 years ago.
+And we can see what has happened to our services, communities and health over three decades:

 - Austerity has created huge resourcing problems, forcing us to focus on short term activities.